Fentanyl: Recreational use

 Illicit use of pharmaceutical fentanyl and its analogues first appeared in the mid-1970s in the medical community and continues in the present.
 More than 12 different analogues of fentanyl, all unapproved and clandestinely produced, have been identified in the U.S. drug traffic.
-In February 2018, the U.S. Drug Enforcement Administration indicated that illicit fentanyl analogs have no medically valid use, and thus applied a "Schedule I" classification to them.
+In February 2018, the US Drug Enforcement Administration indicated that illicit fentanyl analogs have no medically valid use, and thus applied a "Schedule I" classification to them.

 Fentanyl analogues may be hundreds of times more potent than heroin.
 Fentanyl is used orally, smoked, snorted, or injected.
 Fentanyl is sometimes sold as heroin or oxycodone, which can lead to overdose.
 Many fentanyl overdoses are initially classified as heroin overdoses.
-Recreational use is not particularly widespread in the EU except for Tallinn, Estonia, where it has largely replaced heroin.
 Estonia has the highest rate of 3-methylfentanyl overdose deaths in the EU, due to its high rate of recreational use.

-Fentanyl is sometimes sold on the black market in the form of transdermal fentanyl patches such as Duragesic, diverted from legitimate medical supplies.
-The gel from inside the patches is sometimes ingested or injected.

 Another form of fentanyl that has appeared on the streets is the Actiq lollipop formulation.
 The pharmacy retail price ranges from US$15 to US$50 per unit based on the strength of the lozenge, with the black market cost ranging from US$5 to US$25 in 2007, depending on the dose.
 The attorneys general of Connecticut and Pennsylvania have launched investigations into its diversion from the legitimate pharmaceutical market, including Cephalon's "sales and promotional practices for Provigil, Actiq and Gabitril."

 Non-medical use of fentanyl by individuals without opioid tolerance can be very dangerous and has resulted in numerous deaths.
 Even those with opiate tolerances are at high risk for overdoses.
-Like all opioids, the effects of fentanyl can be reversed with naloxone, or other opiate antagonists.
+As with all opioids, the effects of fentanyl can be reversed with naloxone, or other opiate antagonists.
 Naloxone is increasingly available to the public.
-Long-acting or sustained-release opioids may require repeat dosage.
 Illicitly synthesized fentanyl powder has also appeared on the United States market.
-Because of the extremely high strength of pure fentanyl powder, it is very difficult to dilute appropriately, and often the resulting mixture may be far too strong and, therefore, very dangerous.
+Because of the extremely high strength of pure fentanyl powder, it is very difficult to dilute appropriately; often the resulting mixture may be far too strong and, therefore, very dangerous.

 Some heroin dealers mix fentanyl powder with heroin to increase potency or compensate for low-quality heroin.
-In 2006, illegally manufactured, non-pharmaceutical fentanyl often mixed with cocaine or heroin caused an outbreak of overdose deaths in the United States and Canada, heavily concentrated in the cities of Dayton, Ohio; Chicago, Illinois; Detroit, Michigan; and Philadelphia, Pennsylvania.
+In 2006, illegally manufactured, non-pharmaceutical fentanyl, often mixed with cocaine or heroin, caused an outbreak of overdose deaths in the United States and Canada.
+Deaths were heavily concentrated in the cities of Dayton, Ohio; Chicago, Illinois; Detroit, Michigan; and Philadelphia, Pennsylvania.